Search results for

 The Sony MDR-MV1 open-back reference monitor headphones pump out precise HD and spatial sound.
 Designed for audio production, check out these cans if you want to hear what the sound producers intended you to hear.

-The Sony ULT WEAR are for heavy bass heads
+The Sony ULT WEAR is for bassheads

 Christian Thomas / SoundGuys

-The design includes large, soft ear pads housed in bland matte plastic with holographic accents aimed at providing comfort for those with larger ears.
+The Sony ULT WEAR headphones will primarily appeal to bass lovers for their intense low-end output.
+But these headphones are also well-suited for commuters who appreciate robust active noise cancelation (ANC) without breaking the bank.
 The headphones are easily portable, folding flat into a compact case, making them ideal for travel.
 Control is managed through intuitive touch controls and a set of physical buttons, including a “ULT” button that significantly boosts bass to an overwhelming level.
 Or, you can tone down the bass using the Sony Headphones Connect app.

 Sony ULT WEAR